 3. Get the proper Thai herbs and sauces.
 There are many types of soy sauce and each have their intended purpose.
 Thai recipes call for Thai soy sauce and a Chinese soy sauce will not work for a Thai preparation.
 My advice here is to take your time to collect your ingredients.
 Get the correct Thai soy sauce and the good coconut milk, find fresh galangal, get real sticky rice and really fresh beautiful cilantro.
 A lot of things in Thai cuisine can be hard to track down, so when you find the fresh galangal, makrut lime leaves and lemongrass in an Asian market, buy them when they look fresh and freeze them.
 That way they will be ready when you've collected everything you need for your recipe!
 For more info in Thai ingredients, including links to Thai sauces on Amazon, see this post!

 5. Get familiar with the ingredients, with how they look and smell.
 Oftentimes the really hard to find herbs will have traveled a long time to get to us in the West and they can arrive old, sad and oxidized.
 I find this to often be true with lemongrass and galangal.
-But if you've never used them before you wouldn't know what a good lemongrass looks like vs. a bad one.
+But if you've never used them before, you wouldn't know what a good lemongrass looks like vs. a bad one.
 So pay attention when you're watching your Thai cooking youtube videos and researching ingredients.
 Try doing a google image search of the ingredients to see what they look like at their best.
 And when you find lemongrass, galangal or makrut lime leaves in a really good state, buy them and freeze them!
-For galangal, slice them into discs and freeze them in a sturdy plastic bag, so you can easily use them for your next recipe.
+For galangal, slice them into discs and freeze them in a sturdy plastic bag.
 Lime leaves only need a wash before freezing.
-Lemongrass can be trimmed from the top to fit in the bag, but can be frozen whole.
+Lemongrass can be trimmed from the top to fit in the bag, but can be frozen whole, unsliced.
 Remember to label and date your bag!
-They should be OK frozen for a few months.
+They can be frozen for a few months.

-7. Be brave and thoughtful when you taste and adjust seasonings at the end.
+7. Be brave and thoughtful when you taste and adjust seasonings at the end of cooking.
 If you taste your curry and it is falling flat and tastes muted or dull in flavor, that's when you season.
 Taste it and ask yourself, how is the salt level here?
 If it's ok, then you may want to add some sweetener.
 Taste it again and see how you feel.
 Keep tasting and adjusting until it really makes you go - wow!
 You can usually get there by just adding more seasoning bit by bit.
 However, if you taste the curry and it is coming off overpowering, bitter, sharp, metallic, and just overall too intense, you've lost too much water to evaporation (as you boiled the curry) and you need to re-balance it.
 Do this by adding a splash or two of coconut milk to taste.
 It should bring you back to a really great place.
 If you've used all your coconut milk, you can add water.
 Also, if you've added more and more seasoning to your curry and you're still not happy with it, adding a bit of coconut milk can help you here as well.
-As maybe you've over seasoned an already intense curry that needed re-balancing to begin with.
+I this case you maybe have over seasoned an already intense curry that needed coconut milk to begin with.